 Faculty and staff may be eligible for tuition waivers.
 Employees must be employed on a half-time basis or more to be eligible for tuition waivers at any campus for a maximum of six credits per semester.
-Faculty/staff tuition waiver applicants must follow the same admissions procedure and deadline as other students.
+Faculty/staff tuition waiver applicants must follow the same admissions requirements, procedures and deadline as other students.
 Once accepted, registration is only during the Late Registration period.
+Refer to Human Resources department.